-- Adequate technical and/or clinical experience under the medical device directives (93/42/EEC, 98/79/EC and/or 90/385/EEC) during at least 5 years within the medical device industry or relevant service organizations (e.g. CRO's, NB's). - Adequate seniority / experience in Conformity Assessments under the Medical Device Directive, IVD Directive and/or Active Implantable Medical Device Directive during at least 3 years within a Notified Body. - For QM related conformity assessment procedures (e.g. MDD, Annex II excluding (4)): - Having clear competence as QMS auditor and as Product Assessor in a Notified Body, authorized as Product Assessor for one or more of the Product Subcategories (e.g. MD 0203 as identified in NBOG guidance document 2009-3 for the related EC directive) - Qualification for personnel who takes certification decisions should be set at a level of the EC directive, for general medical devices (MDD), qualification should be limited to non-active or active medical devices - Rules for specific qualifications needed (e.g. MDS 7001) should be defined. - For product related conformity assessment procedures (e.g. MDD, Annex II.4): - Having worked as Product Specialist in a Notified Body, authorized for one or more of the Product Subcategories (e.g. MD 0203) as identified in NBOG guidance document 2009-3 for the related EC directive - Qualification for personnel who takes certification decisions should be set at a level of Product Category (e.g. MD 1100) as a minimum.
-A general qualification like "Active medical devices" is not adequate. - In cases where the certification decision maker is qualified under another Product Category (e.g. MD 0300) than the Product Category in which the device falls (e.g. MD 0200), he is required to obtain input for his decision from an internal staff member who holds Product Specialist qualification for the same Product Category as where the device belongs to and who has not been involved in the assessment. - Rules for specific qualifications needed (e.g. MDD 7001) should be defined within the qualify system of the Notified Body. - A maximum of 10% the Notified Body staff involved in certification decisions can be qualified deviating from the educational requirement, based on a written justification.
+- Adequate technical and/or clinical experience under the medical device directives (93/42/EEC, 98/79/EC and/or 90/385/EEC) during at least 5 years within the medical device industry or relevant service organizations (e.g. CRO's, NB's). - Adequate seniority / experience in Conformity Assessments under the Medical Device Directive, IVD Directive and/or Active Implantable Medical Device Directive during at least 3 years within a Notified Body. - Independence from the sales process and from the responsibility for the acquisition of new clients and from the contract review/contract acceptance decision of the certification work under review, as far as possible under national law.
+For QM related conformity assessment procedures (e.g. MDD, Annex II excluding (4)): - Having clear competence as QMS auditor and as Product Assessor in a Notified Body, authorized as Product Assessor for one or more of the Product Subcategories (e.g. MD Code 0203 as identified in NBOG guidance document 2009-3 for the related EC directive) - Qualification for personnel who takes certification decisions should be set at a level of the EC directive, for general medical devices (MDD), qualification should be limited to non-active or active medical devices - o Rules for specific qualifications needed (e.g. MDS Code 7001) should be defined. - For product related conformity assessment procedures (e.g. MDD, Annex II.4): - Having worked as Product Specialist in a Notified Body, authorized for one or more of the Product Subcategories (e.g. MD Code 0203) as identified in NBOG guidance document 2009-3 for the related EC directive - Qualification for personnel who takes certification decisions should be set at a level of Product Group (e.g. MD Code 1100) as a minimum.
+A general qualification like "Active medical devices" is not adequate. - In cases where the certification decision maker is qualified under another Product Category (e.g. MD Code 0300) than the Product Group in which the device falls (e.g. MD Code 0200), he is required to obtain input for his decision from an internal staff member who holds Product Specialist qualification for the same Product Category as where the device belongs to and who has not been involved in the assessment. - o Rules for specific qualifications needed (e.g. MDD 7001) should be defined within the management system of the Notified Body.

+• A maximum of 10% the Notified Body staff involved in certification decisions can be qualified deviating from the educational requirement, based on a written justification.

 To ensure that the Notified Body has sufficient internal competence among its own staff to take certification decision and not rely solely on external expertise for certain product categories, the following requirement applies also.
-This competence shall be related to the scope of designation of the Notified Body for the product categories as defined in NBOG document 2009-3 (e.g. MD 0200 Non-active implants).
+This competence shall be related to the scope of designation of the Notified Body for the product group title as defined in NBOG document 2009-3 (e.g. MD Code 0200 Non-active implants).

-• For each product category (e.g. MD 1100) for which the Notified Body is designated, there shall be in-house product expertise by having at least one qualified Product Assessor or Product Specialist in that product category.
+• For each product category (e.g. MD Code 1100) for which the Notified Body is designated, there shall be in-house product expertise by having at least one qualified Product Assessor or Product Specialist in that product category.